Kansas City Child Abuse and Neglect Attorney

 Who are the parties?

-Juvenile Officer - The prosecutor.
+Juvenile Officer - A quasi-prosecutor who acts in the interest of children alleged to be in need of care or support necessary for their well-being.
 Attorneys representing the Juvenile Officer are referred to as "AJOs"

 Parents/Legal Guardians - Any natural or legal parent of the children, including adoptive parents, or any person with legal authority to make decisions for the children